Venrique/KTT-Technical-Evaluation/README.md

 - **Deaths:** Number of deaths per country caused by covid-19.

-- **Vaccines Administered:** This table shows total of vaccines administered, people vaccinated and people partially vaccinated per country.
+- **Vaccines Administered:** This table shows the total of vaccines administered, people vaccinated and people partially vaccinated per country.

 At the end of each page you will find a pie chart with the top 10 countries of each topic.